mkarner07/mkarner07.github.io/_posts/2024/2024-11-28-A-Deep-Dive-Into-The-Subtle-Art-of-Not-Giving-a-Fck.md

 ---
 title: "A Deep Dive into The Subtle Art of Not Giving a F*ck"
-description: "One of the aspiring online writers/bloggers I personally look up to is Marc Manson.
+description: "One of the aspiring online writers/bloggers I personally look up to is Mark Manson.

 With his articles, he created a big following.
 However, his major leap was his book The Subtle Art of Not Giving a F*ck, in which he packs the core message >>set the right priorities<< in a great package: the book has tons of humor but also includes some easy-to-implement methods to increase productivity.
 In this article I want to share my insights from the book."
 date: 2024-11-28